nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Design consideration:

-##### Aspect: Whether to combine the leveldown command with the levelup command
+##### Aspect: Whether to have a leveldown command at all

-* **Alternative 1 (current choice):** Separate the leveldown command from the levelup command
+* **Alternative 1 (current choice):** Have a leveldown command to mass demote students
-  * Pros: Clearly separates the two commands, because they have different purposes; levelup is meant to be used at the start of the school year, while leveldown is mostly to undo levelup if a mistake is made
+  * Pros: Undoes the levelup command if the user applies the levelup command wrongly
-  * Cons: Redundant code.
+  * Cons: No other situation to mass demote all the students

-* **Alternative 2:** Combine the two commands to have one levelchange command.
+* **Alternative 2:** Do not have a leveldown command
-  * Pros: Neater code, since the two commands manipulate the same data.
+  * Pros: Less code to maintain
-  * Cons: Messy, because the two commands have different purposes.
+  * Cons: If levelup is applied wrongly, reverting all the education levels using the edit command only is time-consuming

 <a href="#table-of-contents"> <button>Back to Table of Contents </button></a>